Rojava–Islamist conflict: Al-Hawl offensive

 During November 2015, the YPG and its allies in the Syrian Democratic Forces captured the town of al-Hawl, along with more than 200 villages and towns from IS in the surrounding areas in Al-Hasakah Governorate near the border with Iraq in the month-long offensive.

 Tishrin Dam offensive

 In the week-long offensive, the SDF captured Tishrin Dam and surrounding villages from IS.

-2016
+2016: Turkish offensive into northern Syria

 Northern Aleppo offensive

 During February 2016, Syrian government forces and allied militias, backed by Russian and Syrian airstrikes, launched an offensive to capture areas in Northern Aleppo.
 The YPG-led SDF followed their advances and captured the city of Tell Rifaat and the Menagh Military Airbase.

+Turkish forces admitted to shelling YPG/SDF positions during the offensive.

 Al-Shaddadi offensive

 On 16 February 2016, the SDF, supported by airstrikes from the US-led coalition, launched an offensive to capture the strategic city of al-Shaddadi from IS.